-- Initiate and sustain interactions to share experiences, personal opinions, aspirations, thoughts and feelings - Develop classroom language to participate in interactions such as clarifying, apologising, showing appreciation, complimenting, and reflecting on their learning experiences - Access ideas and information from a range of spoken, print and multimodal texts, compare views, state opinions, and present information in different formats to inform or interest others
+- Initiate and sustain interactions to share experiences, personal opinions, aspirations, thoughts and feelings. - Develop classroom language to participate in interactions such as clarifying, apologising, showing appreciation, complimenting, and reflecting on their learning experiences. - Access ideas and information from a range of spoken, print and multimodal texts, compare views, state opinions, and present information in different formats to inform or interest others.

-- Convey information, ideas and opinions using different modes of presentation that take account of context, purpose and audience - Translate familiar social and community texts from Chinese into English and vice versa, considering the role of culture when transferring meaning from one language to another - Participate in intercultural interactions, recognising how their own cultural norms impact on language use and that intercultural communication involves shared responsibility for meaning-making
+- Translate familiar social and community texts from Chinese into English and vice versa, considering the role of culture when transferring meaning from one language to another. - Participate in intercultural interactions, recognising how their own cultural norms impact on language use and that intercultural communication involves shared responsibility for meaning-making.